 For a phone call, if we consider the element of body language neutralized (Or so you might think.
-Read on to find out how body language still plays a role in phone calls), then the words and the tone of the call play a much greater role.
+Read on to find out how body language still plays a role in phone calls), then the words and the tone of the call play a much more significant role.

-The recipe to a successful phone call contains:
+The recipe for a successful phone call contains–

 Let’s take a look at each of these ingredients in detail.